NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Alkenstar Outlaw.md

 Choose two ability boosts.
 One boost must be to **Dexterity** or **Constitution**, and one is a free ability boost.

 You're trained in Thievery and Underworld Lore.
-You gain the [[Feats/Subtle Theft|Subtle Theft]] skill feat.
+You gain the [[Subtle Theft|Subtle Theft]] skill feat.

 *Source: Pathfinder Guns & Gears*
 *OGL*